 Hardwood flooring is popular, attractive, kind of expensive and therefore - very valuable.
-People don’t spend hefty amounts of money in order to simply neglect their wood flooring at some point in the future.
+People don't spend hefty amounts of money to simply neglect their wood flooring at some point in the future.
 No, this would be like throwing your money up into the air on a windy day.

 Unfortunately, while wood flooring is always a sound investment, there are plenty of potential sources of damage – high moisture levels, food and liquid spills, mould, rot, high traffic, children, pets, strong sunlight and God knows what else.
-One such those potential source of damage, surprisingly, can be furniture unless you are smart and take preemptive measures.
+One such potential source of damage, surprisingly, can be furniture unless you are smart and take preemptive measures.

 How to Prevent Furniture from Marking Your Floor

-One of the most annoying types of floor damage are scratches.
+One of the most annoying types of floor damage is scratches.
 Furniture can be one potential cause of such damage but is often overlooked.
 Chairs and tables are usually the most problematic.
 Equipping them with good pads is cheap and easy.
-There is no reason not to do it because every small bit help preserve your wooden floor.
+There is no reason not to do it because every small bit help preserves your wooden floor.
 If not, why would you buy yourself expensive flooring only to have it look worn, scratched and embarrassing?